-Crypto tax: How do I correctly (not) pay tax on my cryptocurrencies?
+Crypto tax in Switzerland: How do I correctly (not) pay tax on my cryptocurrencies?

 Over the last few years, trading in cryptocurrencies has become increasingly popular.
 That gives rise to the question which many investors are currently asking themselves: how will their crypto assets actually be taxed?
 Find out more in our summary.